-- 3.6 Any Objector or Applicant who wishes to address Committee must notify the Democratic Services Manager by 4pm on the Tuesday prior to the day of the meeting.
+- 3.6 Any Objector or Applicant or elected representative (i.e., a referring Ward Member, GLA Member or MP) who wishes to address Committee must notify the Democratic Services Manager by 4pm on the Tuesday prior to the day of the meeting (or, where the meeting is held on a day other than a Thursday by 4pm two working days before the meeting).
 Email or telephone should be used for this purpose.
-This communication should provide the name and contact details (email address and/or phone number) of the intended speaker so that changes in arrangements can be communicated.
-In addition, if the parties agree, contact details will be shared so that where more than one person has registered to speak, contact can be made to resolve either who will address the Committee or how they will divide up the allocated speaking slot. - 3.7 If a public speaker needs special arrangements (such as an interpreter) this must be brought to the attention of the Democratic Services Manager when notifying him/her of their wish to speak so that arrangements can be put in place.
+In the case of an Objector or Applicant, this communication should provide the name and contact details (email address and/or phone number) of the intended speaker so that changes in arrangements can be communicated.
+In addition, in the case of Objectors if they individually agree, contact details will be shared so that where more than one person has registered to speak, contact can be made to resolve either who will address the Committee or how they will divide up the allocated speaking slot.
+Where more than one Objector, Ward Member or MP has registered to speak, the provisions of paragraphs 3.9 and 3.10 will apply. - 3.7 If a public speaker needs special arrangements (such as an interpreter) this must be brought to the attention of the Democratic Services Manager when notifying him/her of their wish to speak so that arrangements can be put in place.